Dooley Thoroughbreds - About Us

 The Story So Far

+Dooley Thoroughbreds was officially formed in 2019 by three brothers; Mark, David and James Dooley, although it's fair to say that our story started way before then.
+We grew up in Leigh, Lancashire and were all sporty and very competitive with each other from day one.
 From an early age everything was a race, a tournament or a competition - whether that was football, rugby, tennis, running, riding donkeys on Blackpool beach, board games - anything.
-We sometimes wonder how our mum coped and she spent most of her days trying to wear us out.
+We sometimes wonder how our mum (Angela) coped and she spent most of her days trying to wear us out.

 It's fair to say that in those early years we didn't win much money but we were certainly hooked on both the flat and national hunt.
-We would spend many hours debating whose favourite horse was the best and in the mid-late 90s, these included horses such as Celtic Swing, Viking Flagship, Master Oats, Bosra Sham, One Man, Young Hustler and many more.
+We would spend many hours debating whose favourite horse was the best and in the 90s, these included horses such as Celtic Swing, Viking Flagship, Master Oats, Bosra Sham, One Man, Young Hustler and many more.

 Haydock Racecourse - our local track

 Even in these early days, in some way or another, we knew we wanted to be involved in horseracing but it seemed a dream more than a reality and we had no idea how it would happen.

 The interest continued over the years in different ways; Mark was accepted to the Northern Racing College at Doncaster to train as a jockey before taking a different direction and going to university, David became an expert at reading form and picking out winners and James just about visited every racecourse in the country and knew he wanted to own racehorses one day.

 Over the years individual careers and daily lives took over but horse racing was something that always united us, and something we would always talk about whenever we were together.
 As three brothers we often spoke about going into ownership and joining syndicates but somehow they didn't feel right or the timing didn't work.

 Going into Ownership